In Leviticus, the ones serving at the altar and approaching near with the blood of offerings were the priests.

 11 And Aaron shall bring the bullock of the sin offering, which is for himself, and shall make an atonement for himself, and for his house, and shall kill the bullock of the sin offering which is for himself:

-33 And he shall make an atonement for the holy sanctuary [MOST HOLY area of the Tabernacle], and he shall make an atonement for the tabernacle of the congregation [HOLY area of the Tabernacle], and for the altar [the golden altar in the holy], and he shall make an atonement for the priests, and for all the people of the congregation [for the world].”
+33 And he shall make an atonement for the holy sanctuary [the Most Holy area of the Tabernacle], and he shall make an atonement for the Tabernacle of the congregation [the Holy area of the Tabernacle], and for the altar [the golden altar in the Holy], and he shall make an atonement for the priests, and for all the people of the congregation [for the world].”

 Two animals were sacrificed for the ATONEMENT DAY sin offering: (a) a bullock and (b) a goat.

 The bullock (on this specific day) represents our Lord Jesus as a man — as expressed in the Scriptures, “a body hast thou prepared me” (Hebrews 10:5).

 Our Lord’s sacrifice took place at the beginning of his ministry and was finished at its close.
 Under the Law, it was only from the age of thirty, when Jesus could begin the sin offering sacrifice, and thus at thirty, Jesus came to John at the river Jordan to be baptised (Luke 3:23).
 It was here that Jesus presented himself in sacrifice to God, at the earliest possible time.
 It was at Jordan that Jesus fulfilled the prophecy (in Psalm 40:7) saying, “Lo, I have come, as in the volume of the Book it is written of me, to do thy will, O God.
 Thy law is written in my heart.”